Downlink/test/Readme.md

 The remote client will access the random numbers using two methods.

-The first one called a pull-method, the client will capture the random numbers using a one time function call.
+The first one using a pull-method, the client will capture the random numbers using a one time function call.

 And the second one using a push-method, the client will watch the random numbers for any changes to its value <br> every 5 seconds.
 If the value changes, only then the remote device will send the new random value to the remote client.